Fort Ontario

 The spirits have their reasons for staying in this beloved place, and have long since gotten used to sharing their buildings with the living, as Fort Ontario has been used by many military outfits, and repurposed quite a few times to meet the needs of the Army and its people, as well as the needs of Jewish refugees.

 Restless souls do find some peace residing at this fort as they work through what is keeping them here.
-They can make themselves feel better about their sudden demises, crushed dreams and plans, disappointments and troubles, all of which have made them unhappy and restless.
-They have nothing to fear, because after all this is a historical museum, and they are part of the history, doing now in the afterlife what they did in their time in life.
+They can make themselves feel better about their sudden demise, crushed dreams and plans, disappointments and troubles, all of which have made them restless.
+They have nothing to fear, because after all this is a historical museum, and they are part of the history, doing their activities for their time.

 LOCATION